cbwinslow/OpenLegislation-local-dev/docs/srs.md

-# Software Requirements Specification (SRS)
+# Legacy Software Requirements Specification (SRS)

+> **⚠️ IMPORTANT**: This document contains the original SRS for basic federal integration.
+> **📖 Current comprehensive requirements are available in [srs-enhanced.md](srs-enhanced.md)**

+The enhanced SRS includes:
+- **Multi-Source Requirements**: NY State, federal, and all 50 state legislative data
+- **AI-Powered Features**: Semantic search, ML-powered insights, automated analysis
+- **Modern Architecture**: Microservices, vector databases, real-time processing
+- **Enterprise Standards**: Security, scalability, performance requirements

+---

 ## 1. Introduction

 ### 1.1 Purpose
 The OpenLegislation system is designed to ingest, process, store, and serve legislative data from New York State and federal government sources.
-This SRS defines the functional and non-functional requirements for the system.
+This SRS defines functional and non-functional requirements for the system.

 ### 1.2 Scope
 The system encompasses: